We may earn a commission for purchases through links on our site. Learn more

 How to find a saved picture on a Chromebook

-- Double click or right-click on the saved image to reveal it.
-From here, you can choose to copy it to a USB drive or SD card, you can also upload it to Google drive if you wish.
+2. Double click or right-click on the saved image to reveal it.
+From here, you can choose to copy it to a USB drive or SD card.
+You can also upload it to Google drive if you wish.

-If you already closed the image preview before you decided to find it.
+If you already closed the image preview before finding it.
 You can easily access it via your “Files” folder, to do that, click the circle in the bottom-left corner of the screen and select the up arrow, followed by Files.
-The image will pop up with other images in your “Downloads” folder or the location you specified.
+The image will pop up with other photos in your “Downloads” folder or the specified location.

 About King Osaghae